FLCarpenter/PhyloCode/README.md

-**Repartitioner.py** is designed to expand on partitioner.py (see phylostuff link above), it is designed specifically to be used with nexus formatted partitions produced by partitioner.py for nucleotide supermatrices.
+**Repartitioner.py** is designed to expand on partitioner.py (see link above), it is designed specifically to be used with nexus formatted partitions produced by partitioner.py for nucleotide supermatrices.
 It takes an input partition and repartitions to match a .fasta with the 3rd codon position prior removed.
 ###### Usage
     python Repartitioner.py -f partition_type input.txt output.txt
 e.g.